Iran reports 113 more deaths from coronavirus, death toll now 724

 The virus has infected more than 150,000 people worldwide and killed more than 5,800.
 More than 70,000 people worldwide have recovered after being infected.

-In Iran, the virus has infected a number of senior officials, including the senior vice president, Cabinet ministers, members of parliament, Revolutionary Guard members and Health Ministry officials.
+In Iran, the virus has infected a number of senior officials, including Cabinet ministers, members of parliament, Revolutionary Guard members and Health Ministry officials.

+Senior Vice President Eshaq Jahangiri returned to work today after testing negative, the presidency’s website said.
+He was absent from official meetings last week, and the semi-official Fars news agency had reported that he had contracted the virus.

 Authorities have nevertheless been slow to adopt measures taken by other hard-hit countries.
 Iranian President Hassan Rouhani on Sunday ruled out a general quarantine and said the government was working to keep the borders open.